Knowledge Base

 Firewall

 A network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules, acting as a barrier between trusted internal networks and untrusted external networks.
 Firewalls can be hardware-based, software-based, or cloud-based.
-According to security architecture best practices, firewalls are a foundational security control but must be properly configured and regularly updated to remain effective against modern threats.

 H